 Guests are unknown co-readers.
 If guests are permitted in a course, no one knows who actually visits the course aside from the enrolled students.
 Guests are anonymous.

-Guests access is an option of publishing.
+Guest access is an option of publishing.

 Whether a course is open to the world, is indicated by the world-icon next to the course in the overview 'my courses'.

-If you would like students to upload their homework: Use an element of the type task.
+If you would like students to upload their homework: Use an element of the type Task.

 OLAT sends mails to the university email-address.
 It is simply a distribution, so there is no internal postbox where you copy the mail you sent or received.

-There are (at least) two general methods to contact participants
+There are (at least) two general methods to contact participants.

 If students can see the course but some or all elements remain invisible, the Editor View is helpful with little informative icons next to the elements in the menu: